-Livingston hold on to beat Aberdeen
+Livingston hold off Aberdeen in penalty-laden win

 The win moves David Martindale's side up from eighth to fourth, while Aberdeen stay third.

-David Martindale spoke about the importance of home form prior to kick-off, and his players raced out of the blocks.
+Martindale spoke about the importance of home form prior to kick-off, and his players raced out of the blocks.

 Fitzwater opened the scoring after just six minutes when he lashed a shot through the grasp of Kelle Roos after the ball fell to his feet following a corner.

 The hosts doubled their lead after VAR spotted a Connor Barron handball.
-Nick Walsh went to the monitor, duly pointed to the spot, and Kelly coolly slotted the spot-kick past Roos to hammer home Livingston's advantage.
+Nick Walsh went to the monitor, duly pointed to the spot, and Kelly coolly slotted past Roos to hammer home Livingston's advantage.

 Aberdeen had been sloppy, but the second goal seemed to shake Jim Goodwin's side into life.
 Miovski saw a header tipped over the bar by George, and the Livingston goalkeeper then got down quickly to save efforts from Jack MacKenzie and Ross McCrorie.